mrc-ide/AMMS2022/IBD/README.md

-# AMMS Identity by State and by Descent Practical 2022
+# AMMS Identity by State and Descent Practical 2022
 ## Overview of Repo
 Below is an outline of the Github repository relevant for the practical.